AbakirH/notebook/README.md

 * As a student/instructor, an user can sign in and log in to the app.
 * As a student, the user can check the grades.
-* As an instructor, the user can post the students' grade.
+* As an instructor, the user can aClass the students' grade.

 **Optional Nice-to-have Stories**